Frequently Asked Questions

 11. What are the best conditions for preparing Actero™ Salmonella Enrichment Media?

-12. Can we supplement the Actero™ Salmonella Enrichment Media several days prior to utilization?
+12. Can I supplement the Actero™ Salmonella Enrichment Media several days prior to utilization and how long can it be stored afterwards?

 13. At what point does the malachite green get added to the Actero™ Salmonella Enrichment Media?